Women Startup Network

 WSN Mentors have a passion for business and strive to make a difference.
 We select Mentors based on a competitive process.

-- Entrepreneurship: idea generation, elevator pitches, business models, financing, sales and marketing, entrepreneurial behaviors
+- Entrepreneurship: idea generation, elevator pitches, business models, financing, sales and marketing, entrepreneurial behaviours

 - Mentorship: role of the mentor, expectations for the program and the mentor/mentee relationship, building trust, helping mentees develop their full potential